Qocotzxin/hi-form/README.md

 - Custom functions
   - Function with the signature `(value: any, inputName?: string) => boolean | string;`.
 If the condition you want to validate is false, you can return a string (which will be added into the errors array so you can use it as error message) and use the second parameter which is the input name.
 - Built-in validations
   - By importing `HiFormValidators` you will have access to a set of basic but useful validations that, as the custom functions, use the input name to return a default error message when the validation fails if you don't pass one.
+The list of built-in validators include `required`, `email`, `minLength`, `maxLength` and `pattern`.

 The three of them will set the `aria-invalid` attribute to the input when failing, but native HTML validation will display the native HTML error-like tooltip, while the other show allows you to display a custom message in whatever way you want.
 HTML validation are extremely powerful, but sometimes designs are more complex, that's why HiForm offers other options as well.